robpress123-png/charity-tracker-qwik/CONTINUATION_PROMPT_v2.3.18.md

 3. **Item names must match exactly** - "Toaster" in "Appliances" not "Household"
 4. **Browser extension errors** (`web-client-content-script.js`) can be ignored

-## 💭 CURRENT THINKING:
+## 💭 CURRENT STATUS:
-Most functionality is working well.
-The critical issue is personal charities showing "Unknown Charity" in edit forms - this breaks the UX for users with custom charities.
-Once fixed, the main remaining work is deploying tax tables for accurate calculations.
+All major functionality is now working!
+Personal charities display and save correctly in all donation types.
+The test data generator uses real charity/item data from exports.
+Tax savings calculate properly.
+The only remaining work is optional enhancements like deploying tax tables for more accurate calculations and adding year-specific mileage rates.

 ---
-**END OF CONTINUATION PROMPT v2.3.16**
+**END OF CONTINUATION PROMPT v2.3.18**